 Is pushing your speed worth it?

-You might have travelled the same route hundreds of times and think that driving slightly faster than the right speed for the conditions, isn’t risky.
+You might have travelled the same route hundreds of times and think that driving slightly fast isn’t risky.
 But even going a little too fast for the road conditions can increase your chances of being killed or seriously injured.

 Remember, rural roads change quickly.
 Is pushing it worth it?
 THINK!